Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 Kurento API over JSON-RPC
 =========================

 Before issuing commands, the Kurento Client requires establishing a WebSocket connection with Kurento Media Server to this URL: ``ws://hostname:port/kurento``.

-Once the WebSocket has been established, the Kurento Protocol offers different types of request/response messages:
+Once the WebSocket has been established, the Kurento Protocol offers several callable methods:

 - ``ping``: Keep-alive method between client and Kurento Media Server.
 - ``create``: Creates a new media object, i.e. a Media Pipeline, an Endpoint, or any other Media Element.